Destiny 2: Gear

 The Shadowkeep expansion brought two major changes affecting gear.
 First was the introduction of the "Armor 2.0" system; rather that random perks, armor is generated with randomized attributes in six major areas related to each class and to each class skill, along with an assigned element and an energy level.
-The total attribute score from all pieces of equipment armor influences factors such as skill cooldown rate or the rate of their super charge.
+The total attribute score from all pieces of equipment armor influences factors such as class ability cooldown rate, the rate of their super ability, or the cooldown of grenades and melee abilities.
 Players can infuse resources into an armor piece to increase the armor's energy level.
 A new array of mods for armor was introduced, most which are limited by element type and require a certain amount of energy.
 Players can thus add mods into armor that matched the element type, limited by the current energy level for the armor.
 Each piece of armor is limited to one general mod, two mods specific to that armor type (like helmet or gloves) and a mod related to the seasonal events.
 Seasonal event mods can be gained through the game world and can also be granted by the re-introduction of season-long artifacts, also with Shadowkeep, which a player gains near the beginning of each season and levels up as they gain experience.
 As they level up the artifact, they select which mods to unlock which include both special weapon mods and these unique season mods, typically tied to the season's story.
 The weapon mods included the introduction of special Champions, powerful enemies that required a weapon with the corresponding mod to initially weaken before damage can be done to it.
+They can also be stunned by particular subclass abilities as of lightfall.

 As part of its preparation for Beyond Light, Bungie introduced additional revisions to the gear system in the final Season of Arrivals within the Shadowkeep expansion.
 First, each piece of gear, beyond exotics, would now have a maximum infusion Power level, generally representing the power level four seasons beyond the season that the piece of gear was introduced in as a means to "sunset" these gear items.
 Sunsetting has since been revised.
 Any gear that has been sunset will continue to be as such, but anything not sunset will continue to be not sunset.
 Second, players could now change the element of an armor for similar costs of infusion, and the fourth mod slot in armor gear, which had been restricted to mods from the same season the armor was associated with, was made universal, and now open to allow any mod from the armor's season or the two following it to be used in that slot.
 This was intended to give players more flexibility in customizing their armor's capabilities.